Litigating Your Divorce Case in Court

 There are many deadlines to meet and steps to be taken along the way leading up to trial.
-People often ask whether they really need an attorney.
+People often ask whether they really need a family attorney.
 Given the gravity of the stakes in any divorce case, coupled with the intricacy, detail, and formality required to prepare, it just makes sense to use the services of a lawyer when taking your case to trial.
-At Plog & Stein, we pride ourselves on our trial preparation, which is key to obtaining favorable outcomes in the courtroom.
+At Plog & Stein, P.C., we pride ourselves on our trial preparation, which is key to obtaining favorable outcomes in the courtroom.
 Of equal significance is having the ability to honestly and realistically assess each case, with the goal of making sure our clients are fully informed as to their best options, mapped up with the realities they face at trial regarding each contested issue.

-Your Divorce Hearing: Most contested divorce hearings will take a half day or a full day to conduct, though multiple days may be needed in the most complex of cases.
+Most contested divorce hearings will take a half day or a full day to conduct, though multiple days may be needed in the most complex of cases.
 The end result of the months of preparation is a carefully orchestrated presentation put together by your attorney, with input and help from you along the way.
 At hearing, the attorney’s objective is to present the prepared evidence, testimony, and facts in a manner designed to persuade the court to order a resolution most favorable to the client.
 One can liken a court hearing to the telling of a story constrained by rules and formalities which, if not followed, may limit the content of the story the judge will hear.

 The actual hearing will generally follow a routine order, which begins with the exchange of exhibits and the court dispensing with any preliminary matters.
 The actual trial will ultimately begin with each attorney making an opening argument, followed by the Petitioner presenting his or her case first.
 Presentation primarily entails witnesses testifying as to the facts, circumstances, events, and tangible evidence for which they are called.
-Each witness will go through direct examination, cross examination, and redirect.
+Each witness will go through direct examination, cross-examination, and redirect.
 Once the Petitioner has presented his or her case, the Respondent proceeds.
-When testimony and evidence are concluded, each side may present a closing argument to sum up the evidence and take a last shot at persuading the court.
+When testimony and evidence are concluded, each side may present a closing argument, to sum up the evidence and take the last shot at persuading the court.
 When done, the court will make its ruling on the issues, which may happen that day, or at a later scheduled time.

-The family law trial and courtroom experience the attorneys at Plog & Stein bring to the equation allows us to a navigate our hearings in a concise, professional, and effective manner.
+The family law trial and courtroom experience the attorneys at Plog & Stein, P.C. bring to the equation allows us to a navigate our hearings in a concise, professional, and effective manner.
 Understanding the law and what the judge is looking for is paramount.
 Though we truly hope your case settles before court, rest assured our attorneys will be prepared to litigate your issues if need be.
 Whether your case concludes through settlement or that final hearing, our only goal is helping you reach your objectives.